 Serve this gluten free, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with fresh crusty bread and enjoy with friends or family.
 It tastes great the next day too!

 THAI BASIL EGGPLANT RECIPE

-This Spicy Eggplant with Tomato and Thai Basil was inspired by the fantastic summer brunch recipe ideas featured in this week’s #CookBlogShare – do have a look at this delicious collection if you haven’t seen it yet and I am sure you’ll be inspired too (and if you’ve got a recipe to share join the party!).
+This Spicy Vegan Eggplant Casserole with Thai Basil was inspired by the fantastic summer brunch recipe ideas featured in this week’s #CookBlogShare.
+Do have a look at this delicious collection if you haven’t seen it yet.
+I am sure you’ll be inspired too (and if you’ve got a recipe to share join the party!).

-I discovered Thai basil only a few short months ago.
+I discovered Thai basil only a few months ago.
 I found its aroma intriguing though wasn’t sure what to do with it at first.
-It seemed exotic and not the type of basil suitable for Italian dishes (it really isn’t), but practice makes perfect and I am now much more confident using this lovely aromatic herb in my cooking (see my Thai Basil Chickpeas in Rich Tomato Sauce, which I posted a few weeks ago).
+It seemed exotic and not the type of basil suitable for Italian dishes (it really isn’t).
+But practice makes perfect and I am now much more confident using this lovely aromatic herb in my cooking.
+(See also my Thai Basil Chickpeas in Rich Tomato Sauce, which I posted a few weeks ago).

 - 2 tablespoons tomato paste

 - 2 tablespoons sun-dried tomatoes finely chopped

 - 1 large onion finely chopped